-The Commission continues to strengthen recruitment efforts to maintain a staff of approximately 170 oil and gas field inspectors.
-These inspectors work in the communities where they live and report to one of ten Oil and Gas Division district offices around the state.
+The Commission continues to strengthen recruitment efforts to maintain a staff of approximately 185 oil and gas field inspectors.
+These inspectors work in the communities where they live and report to one of ten Oil and Gas Division district offices around the state, which encompass the state's 12 oil and gas districts.
 Some inspectors focus on specific operations such as state-managed plugging and site remediation, but all are available to conduct a variety of inspections as needed.
-In fiscal year 2019, the Commission conducted 203,697 inspections of wells and other facilities; fiscal year 2020 saw an increase of more than 70 percent in the number of wells and other facilities inspected to a total 347,617 inspections, continuing the primary focus of inspecting those oil and gas operations not inspected in the previous five years.
-The Legislative target anticipates the Commission will inspect at least 189,000 wells and other facilities fiscal year 2021; however, the Commission projects that more than 300,000 wells and other facilities will be inspected by the conclusion of the fiscal year.
-The Commission will continue to build on this success setting a target to inspect 345,000 wells and other facilities in fiscal year 2022.
+In fiscal year 2021, the Commission conducted 308,922 inspections, continuing the primary focus of inspecting those oil and gas operations not inspected in the previous five years.
+No violations were identified during 90 percent of those inspections.
+The Legislative target anticipates the Commission will inspect at least 345,000 wells and other facilities fiscal year 2022.
+The Commission will continue to build on this success with a target to inspect 345,000 wells and other facilities in fiscal year 2023.